jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (k) to issue warrants under section 231:
   (l) to exercise its powers in respect of any offence against this Act:
   (m) to exercise such other functions and powers as are conferred on it by this or any other Act.
-(2) The Court does not have jurisdiction to entertain an application for summary judgment.
+(2) The court does not have jurisdiction to entertain an application for summary judgment.
-(3) Except as provided in this Act, no other court has jurisdiction in relation to any matter that, under subsection (1), is within the exclusive jurisdiction of the Court.
+(3) Except as provided in this Act, no other court has jurisdiction in relation to any matter that, under subsection (1), is within the exclusive jurisdiction of the court.

 ### 188 Role in relation to jurisdiction
-(1) The general role of the Court in relation to its jurisdiction is to hear and determine matters within its jurisdiction and to exercise its powers.
+(1) The general role of the court in relation to its jurisdiction is to hear and determine matters within its jurisdiction and to exercise its powers.
-(2) Where any matter comes before the Court for decision, the Court— (a) must, whether through a Judge or through an officer of the Court, first consider whether an attempt has been made to resolve the matter by the use of mediation; and
+(2) Where any matter comes before the court for decision, the court— (a) must, whether through a Judge or through an officer of the court, first consider whether an attempt has been made to resolve the matter by the use of mediation; and
-  (b) must direct that mediation or further mediation, as the case may require, be used before the Court hears the matter, unless the Court considers that the use of mediation or further mediation—
+  (b) must direct that mediation or further mediation, as the case may require, be used before the court hears the matter, unless the court considers that the use of mediation or further mediation—
-    (i) will not contribute constructively to resolving the matter; or (ii) will not, in all the circumstances, be in the public interest; or (iii) will undermine the urgent or interim nature of the proceedings; and (c) must, in the course of hearing and determining any matter, consider from time to time, as the Court thinks fit, whether to direct the parties to use mediation.
+    (i) will not contribute constructively to resolving the matter; or (ii) will not, in all the circumstances, be in the public interest; or (iii) will undermine the urgent or interim nature of the proceedings; and (c) must, in the course of hearing and determining any matter, consider from time to time, as the court thinks fit, whether to direct the parties to use mediation.
-(3) Where the Court gives a direction under subsection (2)(b) or (c), the parties must comply with the direction and attempt in good faith to reach an agreed settlement of their differences; and proceedings in relation to the request before the Court are suspended until the parties have done so or the Court otherwise directs (whichever first occurs).
+(3) Where the court gives a direction under subsection (2)(b) or (c), the parties must comply with the direction and attempt in good faith to reach an agreed settlement of their differences; and proceedings in relation to the request before the court are suspended until the parties have done so or the court otherwise directs (whichever first occurs).
-(4) It is not a function of the Court to advise or direct the Authority in relation to— (a) the exercise of its investigative role, powers, and jurisdiction; or (b) the procedure—
+(4) It is not a function of the court to advise or direct the Authority in relation to— (a) the exercise of its investigative role, powers, and jurisdiction; or (b) the procedure—
     (i) that it has followed, is following, or is intending to follow; or (ii) without limiting subparagraph (i), that it may follow or adopt.

 ### 189 Equity and good conscience
-(1) In all matters before it, the Court has, for the purpose of supporting successful employment relationships and promoting good faith behaviour, jurisdiction to determine them in such manner and to make such decisions or orders, not inconsistent with this or any other Act or with any applicable collective agreement or the particular individual employment agreement, as in equity and good conscience it thinks fit.
+(1) In all matters before it, the court has, for the purpose of supporting successful employment relationships and promoting good faith behaviour, jurisdiction to determine them in such manner and to make such decisions or orders, not inconsistent with this or any other Act or with any applicable collective agreement or the particular individual employment agreement, as in equity and good conscience it thinks fit.
-(2) The Court may accept, admit, and call for such evidence and information as in equity and good conscience it thinks fit, whether strictly legal evidence or not.
+(2) The court may accept, admit, and call for such evidence and information as in equity and good conscience it thinks fit, whether strictly legal evidence or not.

 ### 190 Application of other provisions
-(1) The Court has, in relation to matters within its jurisdiction, and in addition to the powers specifically conferred on it by this Act or any other Act, the powers conferred on the Authority by sections 162 and 164.
+(1) The court has, in relation to matters within its jurisdiction, and in addition to the powers specifically conferred on it by this Act or any other Act, the powers conferred on the Authority by sections 162 and 164.
-(2) For the purposes of subsection (1), sections 162 and 164 apply, in relation to the Court,— (a) as if, for the word Authority, there were substituted the word Court; and (b) as if, for the word member, there were substituted the word Judge; and (c) with all other necessary modifications.
+(2) For the purposes of subsection (1), sections 162 and 164 apply, in relation to the court,— (a) as if, for the word Authority, there were substituted the word court; and (b) as if, for the word member, there were substituted the word Judge; and (c) with all other necessary modifications.

-### 191 Other provisions relating to proceedings of Court
+### 191 Other provisions relating to proceedings of court
-The provisions of Schedule 3 have effect in relation to the Court and matters within its jurisdiction.
+The provisions of Schedule 3 have effect in relation to the court and matters within its jurisdiction.

 ### 192 Application to collective agreements of law relating to contracts
-(1) The Court may not, under section 162 (as applied by section 190(1)), make in respect of a collective agreement an order cancelling or varying the agreement or any term of the agreement.
+(1) The court may not, under section 162 (as applied by section 190(1)), make in respect of a collective agreement an order cancelling or varying the agreement or any term of the agreement.
-(2) Despite subsection (1), the Court may, instead of making an order of the kind described in that subsection,— (a) make an order—
+(2) Despite subsection (1), the court may, instead of making an order of the kind described in that subsection,— (a) make an order—
     (i) suspending some aspect of the agreement; and (ii) directing the parties to the collective agreement to reopen bargaining with regard to the suspended aspect of the agreement; and